 Millennium Falcon: Smugglers Run

 "Punch it" to this attraction, which features Han Solo’s Millennium Falcon.
 On this intense adventure, you'll embark on a critical secret mission on behalf of Hondo Ohnaka, a space pirate from “Star Wars: The Clone Wars” and “Star Wars: Rebels” animated TV series.
 Your goal is to bring back loot to a greedy space pirate as you pilot the fastest hunk of junk in the galaxy while hurtling through hyperspace.
 Your six-person crew will be in the cockpit right behind the controls, acting in one of three roles as a pilot, gunner or flight engineer.
-I have taken a turn at each one!

 A cast member will assign you a role in the mission.
 You may trade with members in your group.
 Pilots (up in the front) need the most skills and definitely feel the most pressure.
-Gunners (in the second row) have a pretty easy job.
-Gunner is a great job for younger family members ... although we've seen some "younglings" fly the ship, and it's hilarious.
-Engineers have to keep their eyes on a number of buttons and switches to repair the ship.
+Gunners (in the second row) is a great job for younger family members ... although we've seen some "younglings" fly the ship, and it's hilarious.
 Engineers sit in the back.
-If you get motion sickness, the engineer position can allow you to take your eyes off of the front of the cockpit and focus on buttons to keep you from turning green.
-We've noticed a cool feature — the sky when you take off and land matches the actual time of day outside.
-During the day, we had bright skies when piloting the Millennium Falcon (within a planet's atmosphere), and at night we had night skies.
-See if you notice that too!
+If you get motion sickness, the engineer position can allow you to take your eyes off the front of the cockpit and focus on buttons to keep you from turning green.

 When you exit the cockpit, you may notice damage and hissing sounds that are in relation to the condition you returned the ship.
 Let's just say some of my missions have gone better than others.
 The more I ride, the better I get.
 It's not so easy to fly that "hunk of junk!"
 May the Force be with you!

 Riders must be 38 inches (97 cm) or taller to ride.
 Rider Switch is available for families with young tadpoles not tall enough to ride.
-If you choose to ride Solo (get it?) as a Single Rider, you'll skip the cool line elements, but also will skip some of the wait, so keep that in mind.
+If you choose to ride Solo (get it?) as a Single Rider, you'll skip the cool line elements, but you will also skip some of the wait, so keep that in mind.
 It's a good idea for a second or third go at it.

 Millennium Falcon: Smugglers Run is included as a Lightning Lane Multi Pass option.
 You can skip the line using the Lightning Lane.